EliuX/speer-notes-api/README.md

 I chose TypeORM for providing better compatibility with TypeScript than integration with MongoDB better than other choices, like Mongoose.
 It provides a robust and flexible ORM framework that integrates seamlessly with NestJS, allowing for easy database management and migrations.
 TypeORM's extensive documentation and support for multiple database systems make it a versatile choice for various project requirements.

+- Throttling management : In order to implement rate limiting and request throttling in a NestJS application, it was used the `nestjs/throttler` package, which provides an easy way to limit the number of requests per user/IP.
+It was configured to have a limit of 10 requests per minute.

 ## Project setup

 ```bash